ASaiM/galaxytools/README.md

 defines at least one functional test (sample input files, parameters and the expected output).

-If the tools are installed, theses tests can be runned via Galaxy's `run_tests.sh` script.
+If the tools are installed, theses tests can be runned `src/run_tests.sh` script.
 See the `README` file for each tool for more details.

 In addition the same functional tests are runned via TravisCI whenever this